 If the paint layer is too heavy, you will see the particles skimming off and floating on the surface of the solution.

 Make sure you remove them slowly while the cleaning process is still on.

 After you have achieved a completely cleaned object also ensure that you dispose of the solution properly according to your local guidelines.

 The left-over solution should not be used for cleaning other objects as it will hinder the process.

 What Frequency Range for Paint Stripping?

-In general, lower the operating frequency is, stronger the cavitation action will be.
-And higher the frequency is, gentler the cleaning will be.
+In general, the lower the operating frequency is, the stronger the cavitation action will be.
+And the higher the frequency is, the gentler the cleaning will be.

-The intensity of cleaning and removing the paint will also depend on the frequency on which a device will operate.
+The intensity of cleaning and removing the paint will also depend on the frequency at which a device will operate.

 And keeping this accurate is important to avoid your metal surfaces getting damaged.